These are the terms and conditions on which we supply products to you, whether these are goods, services or digital content.

 These terms are governed by English law and you can bring legal proceedings in respect of the products in the English Courts.
 If you live in Scotland, you can bring legal proceedings in respect of the products in either the Scottish or the English Courts.
 If you live in Northern Ireland, you can bring legal proceedings in respect of the products in either the Northern Irish or the English Courts.

-Commitments Protection Limited is authorised by the Financial Conduct Authority to provide regulated products and services under FCA Reference number 307800 and authorised by the Claims Management Regulator in respect of regulated claims management activities Authorisation number CRM40871.
+CPL is authorised by the Financial Conduct Authority to provide regulated products and services under FRN 307800

 CONDUCT OF AUTHORISED PERSONS RULES (2013) CANCELLATION MANDATE AS REQUIRED BY SCHEDULE 3 PART B OF THE CONSUMER CONTRACTS (INFORMATION, CANCELLATION AND ADDITIONAL CHARGES) REGULATIONS 2013

-We acknowledge receipt of your completed claim pack and appreciate your instructions in this regard.
-However, we recognise that clients may wish to change their mind and we are obliged to provide you with the means to do so.
+We acknowledge that you instructed us to process your product with CPL however, we recognise that clients may wish to change their mind and we are obliged to provide you with the means to do so.
+This page will allow you to exercise that option.

 Commitments Protection Limited is Registered in England and Wales CRN 04450200